andy-goat-tree/gt-lightbox-gallery-launcher/readme.txt

 == Installation ==

-1. Upload `gt-pop-up-image-gallery` to the `/wp-content/plugins/` directory
+1. Upload `gt-lightbox-gallery-launcher` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Drag widget onto sidebar